spacedmonkey/echo-js-lazy-load/readme.md

-Echo Lazy Load for WordPress
+Echo.js Lazy Load for WordPress
 ----------------------------

 Do not use, still working on this!